 Can I get life insurance without a medical?

-Life insurance without a medical is available – and means that you'll be able to take out a policy without needing to complete health checks.
-Whether or not you're eligible will depend on circumstances relating to your health, lifestyle and your family's medical history.
+Life insurance without a medical is available – and means you'll be able to take out a policy without needing to complete health checks.
+Whether or not you're eligible will depend on your health, lifestyle and your family's medical history.

-If you're relatively young and in good health, then you probably won't need a medical report for life insurance.
-But if you're older and, say, have smoked for most of your life, then you'll probably be asked by an insurance provider to visit your doctor.
+If you're relatively young and in good health, you probably won't need a medical report for life insurance.
+But if you're a bit older and, say, have smoked for most of your life, you'll probably be asked by an insurance provider to visit your doctor.

-Some life insurance providers offer a cover called guaranteed acceptance, where you can be certain you’ll be offered a policy.
-This type of no-medical policy builds a cash value over time and lasts as long as you continue to pay your premium.
+Some life insurance providers offer a type of cover called guaranteed acceptance, where you can be certain you’ll be offered a policy.
+Provided you pay your premium, it pays a lump sum if you die within the term of the policy.

 Why would I need to take a medical for life insurance?